russelljjarvis/teiili/CONTRIBUTING.md

 # Contributing to teili

 ## We develop with Gitlab
-We use a [hosted Gitlab instance](https://code.ini.uzh.ch) to host code, and to track issues and feature requests, but we also consider pull requests if you don't have access to https://code.ini.uzh.ch/ncs/teili.
+We use a [hosted Gitlab instance](https://code.ini.uzh.ch) to host code, and to track issues and feature requests.
+If you don't have access to https://code.ini.uzh.ch/ncs/teili and you didn't get your copy of teili from there, we'll also consider taking patches.

-If you want to contribute and do have access to https://code.ini.uzh.ch/ncs/teili, please
+If you do have access to https://code.ini.uzh.ch/ncs/teili and want to contribute, please
 1. Starting from the `dev` branch, create a new topic branch named `dev-`_mytopic_ for your work.
 2. Clone the repository to where you're going to work.
 3. Code away to your heart's content.
 Note that we use the [PEP 8 Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).
 Don't forget to write tests too.